akalverboer/ruby_draughts_10x10/README.md

 Run it!
 =======
-MAD100.rb is contained in five ruby files: mad100.rb, mad100_moves.rb, mad100_search.rb, mad100_play.rb and mad100_run.rb
+MAD100.rb is developed with Ruby 2.2.4 and is contained in five Ruby files:
+- mad100_run.rb
+- mad100.rb
+- mad100_moves.rb
+- mad100_search.rb
+- mad100_play.rb

-Run it from the commandline with: *ruby mad100_play.rb* Answer with the command **h** for help.
+Run it from the commandline with: *ruby mad100_play.rb*
+Answer with the command **h** for help.

 Features